-In her home, Mariel helps by buying or selling in the market , caring for children and making beds.
+In her home, Mariel helps by buying or selling in the market , making beds and helping in the kitchen.
 She lives with her father and her mother.
 Her father is not employed and her mother is sometimes employed as a laborer.
-There are 2 children in the family.

 Mariel lives on the plains of Karuhatan, home to approximately 65,000 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated tin roofs.
 The primary ethnic group and language is Tagalog.

 The regional diet consists of bread, fish and rice.
 Common health problems in this area include respiratory illness, fever, colds and asthma.
 Most adults in Karuhatan work as day laborers and earn the equivalent of $185 per month.
 This community needs scholastic materials and suitable housing.

 Your sponsorship allows the staff of Valenzuela Christian Student Center to provide Mariel with Bible teaching, medical exams, health and hygiene instruction, recreational activities, non-formal education, life skills training, educational seminars, scholastic materials and developmental activities.
 The center staff will also provide Bible studies, educational seminars and social events for the parents or guardians of Mariel.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid and rainy.